polkadot-api/polkadot-api-docs/docs/pages/typed.md

 }
 ```

-As you can see, `isCompatible` is really powerful since we can prepare for runtime upgrades seamlessly using PAPI.
+As you can see, `getCompatibilityLevel` is really powerful since we can prepare for runtime upgrades seamlessly using PAPI.
 See [this recipe](/recipes/upgrade) for an example!

 Let's continue with the rest of the fields!